Top Ten Tips for PR Photography from a Liverpool Photographer with 20 years experience

 Businesses are always looking for a return on investment and for press officers securing quality coverage is an essential element in measuring success.

 But why bother with getting great photography you’ve written some great words, surely that is enough?
 It might be, but don’t forget the adage ‘a picture speaks a thousand words’.
-Often in a rush a stock shot is used, something a little out of date or worse still a wonky image from a phone!
-And of course editors receiving your release may not have time to read the text, but a stunning complementary shot will give you the edge over competitors.
+Stuck for time, you might use a stock shot, perhaps something a little out of date or worse still a wonky image from a phone.

 So as an experienced pr photographer, here are my ten tips in getting great results.

-2. Think about what you are trying to get across – what could bring your story to life?
+Think about what you are trying to get across – what could bring your story to life?
 Celebrity endorsements?
 Unusual locations?
 Members of public involved?
+Pop up store?
+Street performance or activity?
+Include the first sentence or paragraph of the press release - that is the bit that hopefully grabs the reader's attention - it will spark creative ideas from the better photographers.

-3. Include a contact number of someone who is going to be at the location and make sure they are expecting a photographer.
+Include a contact number of someone who is going to be at the location and make sure they are expecting a photographer.
 I’ve arrived at offices on numerous occasions, reporting to the reception; to find out they aren’t expecting me.
-Think about model releases as well, you will need them / are the images to be used in advertising campaigns?
+If outside a pin on Google Maps is good and I've also used What3Words with clients for precise locations.
+Another consideration might be model releases, especially if you think that the images might be used in advertising campaigns beyond the PR campaign.
 Who is bringing the releases?
 Most photographers use them but will need a reminder to bring them to PR or press photo calls.

-8. Use props!
 Few pictures are duller than a line of suits.
 Bring props, products and even children to the shoot.
 A good photographer will be able to make suggestions based on the brief in advance but if the PR has a few ideas up their sleeve, it is always good!
-For example, rather than an oversized cheque for charity work, re-create how money was raised – photos of cakes from a bake-off, staff wearing suits but in trainers for a fun run etc.
+For example, rather than an oversized cheque for charity work, re-create how money was raised – photos of cakes from a bake-off, staff wearing suits with trainers for a fun run etc. Or perhaps buy some comedy large scissors if you are going down the route of a ribbon cutting opening event.

-9. Think action!
-Editors and journalists are much more likely to use active images of people doing things.
-Interacting with customers, talking with colleagues or performing something from the days business will be much more likely to hit the spot, than a static composition with individuals staring into the camera lens.
+Editors and journalists are much more likely to use active, dynamic images of people doing things.
+Interacting with customers, talking with colleagues or performing something from the days business, using a prop etc will be much more likely to hit the spot, than a static composition with individuals staring into the camera lens.
+The best photographers will have the social skills to make these things work, people smile and relax in to the shoot.

 PR public relations photography image examples